scarv/xcrypto/README.md

 ## Organisation

-Originally this repository housed *all* of XCrypto, but, to make the content easier to manage, it *now* acts as a container: each component is housed in a dedicated submodule.
+Originally this repository housed *all* components in one place, but to make them easier to manage, it *now* acts as a container: the components are housed in dedicated submodules.
 Specifically, these include

 - [`scarv/xcrypto-spec`](https://github.com/scarv/xcrypto-spec)
   houses the